nguyenthanhjt/copilot-for-software-development-specialization/course-notes/c1-intro-to-generative-ai/module1_basics-of-generative-ai/p01_introduction-to-ai-and-its-ethical-dimensions/s03_ai-unmasked_your-role-in-navigating-the-risks.md

 ## Reflection

 AI’s potential is vast, but so are its dangers.
 To harness this transformative technology responsibly, we must engage in dialogue, compromise, and constant adaptation.
 The future of AI depends on our collective efforts to ensure it serves humanity positively.
 As Mouse from *The Matrix* said, “To deny our own impulses is to deny the very thing that makes us human.”
 Let’s embrace our agency and shape AI for the better.

+## Questions for Reflection

+What is the most effective strategy to mitigate ethical risks in AI?

+- [ ] Develop AI applications without any guidelines.
+- [ ] Only use AI for non-critical tasks.
+- [ ] Implement rigorous risk assessments and governance frameworks.
+- [ ] Avoid using AI technologies altogether.

+> Implementing comprehensive risk assessments and robust governance frameworks is essential to manage and mitigate ethical risks effectively.